Task 1 – Influential graphic design example from the history of design.

 Timeline of Revivals

-- 1964 (Original): Written by Ken Garland and signed by 22 designers, it challenged the “Mad Men” era of advertising and called for a return to “socially useful” design.
+• 1964 (Original): Written by Ken Garland and signed by 22 designers, it challenged the “Mad Men” era of advertising and called for a return to “socially useful” design.

-- 2000 (First Revival): Published in 1999 as First things first 2000, this version was spearheaded by Adbusters magazine.
+• 2000 (First Revival): Published in 1999 as First things first 2000, this version was spearheaded by Adbusters magazine.
 It updated the original’s critique to include global branding and marketing, gaining signatures from 33 prominent designers such as Milton Glaser and Ellen Lupton.

-- 2014 (Second Revival): Launched by designer Cole Peters to mark the manifesto’s 50th anniversary.
+• 2014 (Second Revival): Launched by designer Cole Peters to mark the manifesto’s 50th anniversary.
 This iteration shifted focus to the digital realm, addressing privacy, surveillance, and the ethical responsibilities of designers working in tech.

-- 2020 (Third Revival): The 2020 Edition was written by a new collective including Namita Dharia and Marc O’Brien.
+• 2020 (Third Revival): The 2020 Edition was written by a new collective including Namita Dharia and Marc O’Brien.
 It is considered the most radical version, explicitly linking design to the climate crisis, social justice, and institutional racism.

 This manifesto is considered a “design for good” document because it argues that design should prioritize human, social and environmental needs over commercial, profit-driven advertising.
 It calls on designers their time to education, information design, charitable causes, street signs and scientific publications rather than high-pressure advertisement.
+The manifesto forced designers to consider their professional ethics, moving beyond aesthetic considerations to look at the consequences of their work.
+It highlighted the responsibility designers have to create meaningful communication rather than contributing to the consumer selling.

 Task 2 – Influential contemporary graphic design example which evidences design for good.

-The Paris 2024 Olympic Identity is considered a landmark example of “design for good” as it is intentionally prioritised social equity, sustainability and inclusivity as core brand requirements rather than secondary features.
+The Paris 2024 Olympic identity is considered a landmark example of “design for good” as it is intentionally prioritised social equity, sustainability and inclusivity as core brand requirements rather than secondary features.

 For the first time in history, a single emblem was used for both the Olympic and Paralympic Games.
 This design choice aimed to eliminate the perceived hierarchy between the two events, asserting that they are instead one single project under the same banner.